 With this new option, you can either add more haze to the image by moving the slider to the left or remove most of the haze and make the image look more interesting and eye-catching.
 Thanks to Adobe for coming up with this new slider which is really helpful and this bring many of my old images back to life which I had archived earlier because of too much haze in it.

 Below is an old JPEG image that I had captured using my first camera – point and shoot – Canon Powershot SX 100 IS.
 I did not have a full frame DSLR at that time.
 This was early in the morning at around 6 AM (golden hours) at Antargange caves, Kolar where I had to trek overnight and stay overnight in the open ground with my camera and a sleeping bag.
 Did cave exploration at night for few hours after which had slept for 1 hour and then the beautiful view of sunrise.

 Note that the above image was in JPEG and not RAW format.
 Hence there is very less color information.
-I always recommend you all to capture images in RAW format.
-In the above case my point and shoot camera did not have the option to capture in RAW format.
+I always recommend you all capture images in RAW format.
+In the above case, my point and shoot camera did not have the option to capture in RAW format.

 In RAW images the noise introduced may not be visible, but in images like the above where I have used JPEG, which is a compressed image and has already lost most of the color information, a dehaze option would still work very well but may add little noise.
 The best practice is to edit a RAW image, set it’s white balance and then adjust the Dehaze slider to remove or add haze.
 If you want to move to the extreme ends of the slider then you might have to consider adjusting the basic panel as well.

-Adobe has done a good job by adding dehaze slider.
-Hope Adobe will consider these in the next release of adding the dehaze slider to brush and graduation filter so that it gives more control while editing images and dehaze a specific region instead of entire image.
+Adobe has done a good job by adding the dehaze slider.
+Hope Adobe will consider these in the next release of adding the dehaze slider to brush and graduation filter so that it gives more control while editing images and dehaze a specific region instead of the tire image.